By Greta Workman, Marketing Manager | September 28, 2017

 After all, trainings, presentations and announcements can all be experienced elsewhere or even remotely, but in-person networking and relationship building with fellow graphistas can’t happen anywhere else but GraphConnect.

-You’ll find it difficult to be an orphan node at GraphConnect San Francisco.
+You’ll find it difficult to be an orphan node at GraphConnect New York.
 That’s because everyone in attendance already understands the inherent value of relationships over individual data points.

 Do you really need any other reasons to attend GraphConnect this year?
 I didn’t think so.
-We’ll see you in San Francisco!
+We’ll see you in NYC!

 Get My Ticket